Looking for the best obd2 bluetooth adapter and scanner? Then you are on the right page now.

 If you want something basic with Bluetooth, the Veepeak is a terrific value.

-I’m personally a big fan of OBD2 Bluetooth Scanners for lots of reasons.
+I’m personally a big fan of OBD2 Bluetooth Adapters / Scanners for lots of reasons.

 With Bluetooth Scanners, you can use your mobile device with an extremely intuitive app.
 They become so much easier to use when they’re on your smartphone or tablet.

-You used to have to pay big money if you wanted a scanner with a full color screen.
+You used to have to pay big money when you wanted a scanner with a full color screen.
 Now it’s standard thanks to our phones and tablets.

 The fact that they’re totally wireless is a nice perk as well.

-Questions you should answer before buy an obd2 bluetooth scanner:
+Questions you should answer before buying an obd2 bluetooth scanner

 Like anything else in life, you need to consider how you’re actually going to use this product when you’re shopping for it.